Best-wale/Best-wale/README.md

 - **Front-End**: HTML, CSS, JavaScript, React, Vue.js
 - **Back-End**: Node.js, Express, Python, Django
 - **Databases**: MongoDB, PostgreSQL, MySQL
-- **Tools**: Git, Docker, Webpack, and more!
+- **Tools**: Git, Docker

 ## 🌟 Projects

 I’m proud to have worked on several exciting projects!
 Check them out:
-- [ShopEase](https://best-wale.github.io/Ecommerce_website/): A web app one-stop shop for the best deals on electronics, clothing, home essentials, and more.
+- [ShopEase](https://best-wale.github.io/Ecommerce_website/): A web app for one-stop shop for the best deals on electronics, clothing, home essentials, and more.
 We bring convenience and quality to your shopping experience and makes life easier.
 - [RoyalTix](https://bestwale.pythonanywhere.com/RoyalTix/): An interactive platform that connects people with similar interests.
 - [b.weather](https://bestxigbekele.github.io/WEATHER-APP/): A personal project where I explore [describe the project briefly].